yungvoid/crypto-tda-bot4/README.md

 ## Contributing / branching

 Active development for on‑the‑fly training is on branch `onTheFly`.
 Use feature branches and pull requests for changes.

-## License

-If this repository lacks a license file, default copyright applies.
-Consider adding an open‑source license (e.g., MIT) if you plan to share/extend.